konstantinosKokos/ape/README.md

 to use as an extra argument in their forward pass.
 The pipeline is as follows:
 1. obtain *absolute* positional encoding matrices through some unitary encoder (see `unitaryPE.nn.positions.unitary`)
-2. ask the positional encoder for an attention function given the absolute positional encodings of the queries/keys
+2. ask the positional encoder for an attention function given the absolute positional encodings of the queries/keys (see `unitaryPE.nn.positions.schemes` if writing your own)
-3. pass the attention function on the Transformer encoder, where you can propagate it across layers or apply it once
+3. pass the attention function on the Transformer encoder, where you can propagate it across layers or apply it once (see `unitaryPE.nn.encoder` for instance)
+Concrete end-to-end examples in `eval.models` -- navigate to the modality of interest.

 Alternatively, you may want to consider tying each Transformer layer to its own positional encoder / attention function.
 It still makes sense to precompute positional encodings externally, so you can parallelize their computation.